Andrea-de-Varda/local_attention_reading_times/README.md

 The script `local_attention.py` uses the hyperparameters identified with the previous script to compute surprisal values used to predict reading times in the various corpora.

 ### Data
 The psychometric data is stored as a pickle file in `data.pkl`.
 The data we used was previously collected and released by other research groups, so if you use it, be sure to cite them.
-The appropriate references are provided in the article.
+The appropriate references are provided in the article (§3.2).